Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 _Some applied voltage; still no current_

 When the voltage breakdown limit of one transistor is reached, it will begin to conduct collector current even though no base current has gone through it yet.
 Normally, this sort of treatment would destroy a bipolar junction transistor, but the PNP junctions comprising a Shockley diode are engineered to take this kind of abuse, similar to the way a Zener diode is built to handle reverse breakdown without sustaining damage.
-For the sake of illustration I\'ll assume the lower transistor breaks down first, sending current through the base of the upper transistor: (@fig:03198)
+For the sake of illustration I'll assume the lower transistor breaks down first, sending current through the base of the upper transistor: (@fig:03198)

 ![](media/03198.png){ #fig:03198 width=75% }